lindermanlab/elk/README.md

 This is a living repo which will change as we develop more applications.
 See [the tag v1.0.0](https://github.com/lindermanlab/elk/releases/tag/v1.0.0) for the version corresponding to our [NeurIPS paper](https://arxiv.org/abs/2407.19115)

 ## Citation

+Please also star this repo if you find the code interesting or useful!

 ```
 @inproceedings{gonzalez2024scalable,
   title={Towards Scalable and Stable Parallelization of Nonlinear RNNs},